Acurast/acurast-core/pallets/acurast-xcm-receiver/README.md

-# Acurast Receiver Pallet
+# Acurast XCM Receiver Pallet

 ## 🚧🚧🚧 The project is still a work in progress 🚧🚧🚧

 ## Introduction

-The `pallet-acurast-receiver` adds support for parachains to receive [XCM](https://wiki.polkadot.network/docs/learn-xcm) messages from [Acurast parachain](https://docs.acurast.com/).
+The `pallet-acurast-xcm-receiver` adds support for parachains to receive [XCM](https://wiki.polkadot.network/docs/learn-xcm) messages from [Acurast parachain](https://docs.acurast.com/).

 The Pallet exposes the following extrinsics.